Perlmutter Timeline¶

 nccl

 module to get access to the new NCCL plugin libraries - Some machine learning workloads running in older NGC containers (versions from before 2022) may encounter performance variability.
 These issues can be fixed by upgrading the container to a more recent version.
-Please see our machine learning known issues page for details.

 - You will now need to use the